 Purchase Akoya Hops

-Akoya hops are available to be purchased from multiple suppliers.
+Akoya hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Akoya Hops
+Origin and Geneology of the Akoya Hop

 Akoya was bred as a cross between Zenith and a Hopsteiner male.